Parents and Families

 We also invite you to visit the U of G's Parents and Family Guide.
 This site contains important information for all new students and their families.

-The CSD is happy to assist applicants and their parents through the application and admission process.
+The SAS is happy to assist applicants and their parents through the application and admission process.
 However, when an applicant accepts an offer of admission to the U of G, they become a registered U of G student.

 At the U of G we treat all registered students as adults.
 As such, we cannot share personal information with anyone other than the student.
 This includes third parties such as parents (even when they are funding the student’s education).